statox/blog/src/posts/2021/03/breaking_habits_floating_window.md

 In this article I'll show how I used some of the Neovim features to create a quick way to get rid of my bad habits.
 If you never used the floating window it should be an introduction to get started with this feature and give you some inspiration to use it for your own needs.

+**Edit 01/2026** The code of this article was originally written in Vimscript.
+I updated the end of the article to also show a full lua version.

 ### The problem

 The problematic mapping I added to my `.vimrc` is the following: